kylebarron/geo-index/README.md

 ## Drawbacks

 - Trees are _immutable_.
 After creating the index, items can no longer be added or removed.
-- Only two-dimensional data is supported.
-This can still be used with higher-dimensional input as long as it's fine to only index two of the dimensions.
+- Only two-dimensional indexes is supported.
+This can still be used with higher-dimensional input data as long as it's fine to only index two of the dimensions.
-- Queries return positional indexes into the input set, so you must manage your own collections.
+- Queries return insertion indexes into the input set, so you must manage your own collections.
 - Only the set of coordinate types that exist in JavaScript are allowed, to maintain FFI compatibility with the reference JavaScript implementations.
-This does not and probably will not support other types like `u64`.
+Hence this does not support other types like `u64`.

 ## Alternatives